cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-03-30-Week-12-Classes.markdown

 </ol>

 **For Question 4, develop and validate your solution in VS Code.
-Once you are happy with your solution, go to coderunner on Canvas and paste `Character.h` and `Character.cpp` into the answer box.**
+Once you are happy with your solution, go to coderunner on Canvas and paste `Character.h` and `Character.cpp` into the answer box.** DO NOT include any #include <> lines.

 &nbsp;&nbsp;
 **Data members (private)**